Each year, Junior League of Washington hosts a series of community roundtables,

 convening thought-leaders and stakeholders in the nonprofit, civic, and commercial community to discuss new and innovative ways to address the area’s most urgent needs.

 Most recently, we have started to look at how Community Roundtables can help the community improve their programming, serve their constituents, and empower their organizations to improve the community.

 Originally called the Literacy Advisory Board, our first roundtables were organized in 2006 to seek recommendations on how to strengthen the League’s relationship with community organizations and make a positive and lasting impact on literacy in the DC area.
-In more recent years, JLW has convened multiple roundtables that focused on specific literacy areas, such as nutrition, health, and geographic literacy.
+In more recent years, JLW has convened multiple roundtables that focused on specific areas, such as science, literacy, technology, engineering, arts, and math (STEAM) education.

 Please check back for more information on upcoming community roundtables.

 JLW welcomes suggestions from the community about potential partners and advisors as we continue our efforts to make a positive and lasting impact on these issues.
 If you have ideas for roundtable topics or want to be included in future roundtable discussions, please email email@example.com.